 Americans have rights to worship and to assemble, but neither of those rights is unlimited and neither includes the right to risk other peoples' lives.
-Our First Amendment rights are limited.
 Freedom of speech does not include defamation or true threats.
 Political speech-a quintessential example of constitutionally protected speech-is even limited near polling places.
-Free assembly, and the free exercise of religion, are similarly limited.
+Free assembly and the free exercise of religion also have limits.

 States already regularly limit worship gatherings that jeopardize public health.
 For instance, the government prohibits churches from cramming too many people into a building in violation of fire codes and also requires that church buildings comply with necessary building codes.
 See, e.g., Christ College, Inc. v.
 Bd. of Sup'rs, Fairfax Cty., 944 F.2d 901 (4th Cir., 1991) (rejecting the argument that "zoning and fire safety policies of the [local government] impinged on [a church's] first amendment rights to the free exercise of religion.").
 The congregants' right to gather and worship is limited by the government's need to protect those congregants from being trampled to death and the community from a fire.
-Preventing large gatherings due to a pandemic is even more crucial.
+Preventing religious gatherings due to a pandemic is even more crucial.

-There is no doubt that states have the authority to take necessary measures to protect public health.
-It is hard to imagine a clearer need for prohibiting church services and gatherings than a highly infectious global pandemic.
-More importantly, the Supreme Court and many lower federal courts have repeatedly held that burdening the First Amendment rights to worship and assemble is perfectly permissible to prevent the spread of diseases.

-More than 100 years ago, in a 7-2 opinion, the Supreme Court explained that society and other citizens' interest in stopping the spread of smallpox was greater than one individual's religious rights.
+The Supreme Court and many lower federal courts have repeatedly held that burdening the First Amendment rights to worship and assemble is perfectly permissible to prevent the spread of diseases.
+More than 100 years ago, in a 7-2 opinion, the Supreme Court held that society and other citizens' interest in stopping the spread of smallpox was greater than one individual's religious rights.
 Jacobson v.
-Commonwealth of Mass., 197 U.S. 11

-3 Jack Helean, "East Alabama Medical Center says surge in COVID-19 cases likely due to church gatherings," ABC 33 (April 5, 2020).

-(1905).
-The Supreme Court reiterated this again and again.
+Commonwealth of Mass., 197 U.S. 11 (1905).
+The court reiterated this again and again.
+The "Court has rejected challenges under the Free Exercise Clause to governmental regulation of certain overt acts prompted by religious beliefs" when the regulated conduct "posed some substantial threat to public safety."
 Sherbert v.
 Verner, 374 U.S. 398, 403 (1963).
 See also, Wisconsin v.
 Yoder, 406 U.S. 205, 230 (1972).

-The right to worship does not include the right to risk others' health and safety.
-Or, as the Supreme Court put it, "The right to practice religion freely does not include liberty to expose the community or the child to communicable disease or the latter to ill health or death."
-Prince v.
-Mass., 321 U.S. 158, 166-67 (1944).
+Put another way, the right to worship does not include the right to risk others' health and safety.

-Kelly Shackelford runs First Liberty Institute and disagrees with FFRF on nearly everything related to religion and the law.
-But not on this matter.
+Kelly Shackelford runs First Liberty Institute and disagrees with the authors of this memo on nearly everything related to religion and the law.
+But not this.
 He wrote an op-ed for the Washington Post, co-authored with R. Albert Mohler, a theologian and president of Southern Baptist Theological Seminary.
 The headline says it all: "Mandatory social distancing is not a threat to religious liberty.
 It's essential for humanity."
 They write, "asking houses of worship to briefly suspend large gatherings is neither hostile toward religion nor unreasonable in light of the threat.
-Rather, this is a time for all of us to exercise prudence over defiance."4
+Rather, this is a time for all of us to exercise prudence over defiance."